cantinilab/scPRINT/README.md

 if you start with lamin and had to do a `lamin init`, you will also need to populate your ontologies.
 This is because scPRINT is using ontologies to define its cell types, diseases, sexes, ethnicities, etc.

-you can do it manually or with our function:
+you can do it via the command `scdataloader populate all` or with this function:

 ```python
 from scdataloader.utils import populate_my_ontology